mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

 `id-string` is an encoded public key value computed using KERI key management techniques[V2.1][36][37][38].
 The KERI seed value can be any globally unique value including, for example, a composite database record key, qui key, or GUID value.
-"Qui" Identifier `id-string` values are encoded using the KERI `Base64` encoding method.
+"QUI" Identifier `id-string` values are encoded using the KERI `Base64` encoding method.

 `idchar` consists of all the characters in the KERI `Base64` character set.